A Maca and Blueberry Testosterone Smoothie Recipe

 Generally, soon after strenuous physical activity is the ideal time to drink this smoothie to both optimize your hormones and improve your sex drive.
 Some people may find it a little too energizing for the evening though, or even late afternoon.

 In that case, first thing in the morning as a breakfast replacement is the next best time.
-You could also have it before a workout, though this banana and cacao pre-workout smoothie is even better then.

 I hope you like this blueberry maca smoothie recipe for testosterone.
-Even if you don’t have all the ingredients to start with I’d recommend trying it with as many as you have and seeing how it makes you feel.
+Even if you don’t have all the ingredients to start with I’d recommend trying it with as many as you have and seeing how good it makes you feel.

 For people who are lacking a little in the hormonal and libido department, making up this smoothie recipe regularly should make a noticeable difference, both in and out of the bedroom.